Last Updated on

 - Though many trains provide pillows and blankets, it will be better to carry your own because your pillows can ensure better comfort.
-Also, during pregnancy, it is better that you use your blankets than the railways’.
+Also, during pregnancy, it is better that you use your own blankets rather than the railways’.

-- Of course, if it is an overnight trip, then you will have a sleeping compartment, but even if it is a full-day trip, consider getting a sleeping coach so that you can lie down a little or take rest at regular intervals.
+- Of course, if it is an overnight trip, then you will have a sleeping compartment, but even if it is a full-day trip, consider getting a sleeping coach, so that you can lie down a little or take rest at regular intervals.

 - Try to sit comfortably, keep your legs stretched.

 - Take a walk every hour so that you do not get cramps or uneasiness.
 Walks also help in better blood circulation.
 This can prevent the risk of blood clots.

 - When you are asleep, ensure that your position is comfortable and, if possible, rest your legs in an elevated position.

 - Wear comfortable clothing.
 Opt for comfortable shoes as well, as they ensure that blood circulation is not obstructed.

 - Ensure that you take seats that face the direction of the train so that you do not feel any discomfort.

 - Carry enough tissues and anti-bacterial wipes/ sprays, with you, so that you when you use the restroom, you can wipe off the seat first to avoid urinary tract infections.